Table of Contents

 Does litter box size matter?

-In a word?
 Yes.
-This is if you want your cat to use their litter box.
+Litterbox size is important to your cat.
+This is key to know if you want your cat to use their litter box regularly.
 The following guidelines work for an open cat litter box, covered litter boxes, and even a self cleaning litter box.
-In most cases, the desired litter box dimensions depend on your cat’s length.
+In most cases, the desired litter box dimensions depend on your cat’s length excluding their tail.
 The easiest way to do this is to use a measuring tape.
+Here’s a rule of thumb to use when choosing.
 Your cat litter box should be at least 1.5 times longer than your cat.
 The width must be at least as long as the length of your cat.
-Please note this doesn’t include your cat’s tail.

-This size provides enough room for your cat to comfortably able to move around in their cat litter box.
+This size provides ample space for your cat to comfortably able to move around in their box.
 It lets your cat dig into the cat litter comfortably in several spots, not just in the center of the litter pan.
 Most importantly, it allows your cat to turn around inside the box.

 We just got a tape measure and measured our cat (the one that was the closest at the moment).
-She was 20 inches (0.51 m) long.
+Our cat from nose to the base of her tail was 20 inches (0.51 m) long.
 It means that the box should be 30 inches long and 20 inches wide (76 x 51 cm).
 But, are there any litter boxes in pet stores that large?
 Well, we checked and they aren’t sold that big.

 Most litter boxes we found were close to 20 inches in length which falls too short.
 And even one box that had a sticker with the word “mega” on it was just 24 inches long, which is slightly less than recommended.